-FREMONT BUSINESS OWNER MITCH SAWYER HONORED WITH 2022 DISTINGUISHED ALUMNI AWARD

-Over the last 15 years, Mitch Sawyer has become a well-respected business owner in the Fremont community.
+FREEMONT BUSINESS OWNER MITCH SAWYER HONORED WITH 2022 DISTINGUISHED ALUMNI AWARD ver the last 15 years, Mitch Sawyer has in six counties, along with adding portable in the Fremont community.
 He is the owner of S2 Roll-Offs & Refuse, which currently employs about 45 people.